CrunchyData/postgres-operator/docs/content/custom-resources/_index.md

 The Postgres Operator will apply the PVC size change and scale the pgBackRest Deployment down and back up.

+#### Resize a WAL PVC

+To resize the optional PVC that can be used to store WAL archives, you can edit the `size` attribute of the `WALStorage` portion of the `pgclusters.crunchydata.com` custom resource.

+The PVC resize process for a cluster uses a [rolling update]({{< relref "/architecture/high-availability/_index.md">}}#rolling-updates) to apply the size changes.
+During the process, each Deployment is scaled down and back to allow for the PVC resize to take effect.

 ### Monitoring